liunicholas/Shooting-Ball-Physics/README.md

 # shootingBallPhysics
-predictingthe trajectory of objects in a 2d environemnt with air resistance as a factor
+predicting the trajectory of objects in a 2d environemnt with air resistance as a factor